-CapturePost is an application that allows photographers to tether a camera to a computer in order to automatically match images to their subjects.
+CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 Installation

-To begin working in CapturePost, the user must download the application from the Timestone Software website and have received their USB hardlock (dongle).
+To begin working in CapturePost, the user must download the application from the Timestone Software website and have a valid USB hardlock (dongle).

 WARNING

-The Hardlock must be plugged into the computer and remain plugged in while the application is on and in use.
-If the dongle is unplugged, The photographer cannot continue working and will be denied access to the Files.
+The Hardlock must remain in place while the application is running.
+If the dongle is unplugged, the photographer cannot continue working.

-Since CapturePost is used onsite and therefore unable to connect to the MySQL database, it uses a stand-alone TNJ file which is a single file ‘snapshot’ of the job.
+Since CapturePost is used onsite and therefore unable to connect to the MySQL database, it uses a stand-alone TNJ file, which is a snapshot of data within the MySQL job.

-Before photography, the job data must be exported from NeoPack or DataPost to the TNJ file.
+Before photography, the job data is exported from NeoPack into a TNJ file.
 The export is available in Details Mode>File> Export to TNJ.
-The file is then saved to the CapturePost computer where it is opened at photography.
+The file is then saved to the CapturePost computer, where it is opened for photography.
+Any changes made to the MySQL version of the job after the TNJ was exported will not be reflected in the TNJ file.

 Further Reading: Beginning a Job in NeoPack